The Kaiserhof - an exciting story

 The way to today's modern Hotel Kaiserhof

-In 2008, the neighboring building was purchased and the owners opened the restaurants Gabriel's and Gourmet 1895.
-The latter was honored with a Michelin star for the first time in 2012 and was able to hold this award in subsequent years.
-In the spring of 2011, the last section was completed: the opening of the Kaiserhof Beauty & Spa.
+In 2008, the neighboring building was purchased and the owners opened the restaurant Gabriel's.
+In the spring of 2011, the last section was completed: the opening of the Kaiserhof Spa.
 The years of effort have been honored with the appointment as a four-star superior hotel by the DEHOGA (German hotel and restaurant association).

 The future of the Kaiserhof

 On January, 1 2014 Anja and Kay Fenneberg took over the management of the Kaiserhof.
 Since January, 1 2015 they are tenants of the hotel.
 In 2016 they startet renovation further parts of the Kaiserhof i. e. the back entrance, the lobby. in January 2018 one whole floor with 21 room was renovated, followed by another floor in January 2019.
 In spring 2019 rooms of two more floors got a facelift and the restaurant and the bar new chairs.
 This modernization cicle will go on for a while since there are already plan to modernize the eight conference rooms and to install new flooring from the basement to the top floor.